marcelgoh/marcelgoh.github.io/_posts/2021-06-11-lattice-arithmetic-progressions.md

 independent proofs of the fact that for $n\geq 2$, $\mu_n(L_n) = \mu(n-1)$, where $\mu$ is the classical (number-theoretic) Möbius function.
 We finish off by computing the homology groups of the order complex
 $\Delta_n$ of $L_n$.

+__Update.__ (_7 Sep 2021_) We have added a second version of the paper.
+Our good friend Jonah Saks has joined the cause, helping us to strengthen the topological results in the second half of the paper.
+In particular, we are now able to show that $\Delta_n$ has the homotopy type of a sphere or a point.
 <!--more-->

 ### Construction of the lattice